 The Lectern

 The lectern is the stand from which the Hebrew Scripture (First or Old Testament), the Psalm, and the Epistle (New or Second Testament) are read.
 It is a visible expression of the significance of Holy Scripture to the life of the church.
 In colonial churches, the lectern was often incorporated as the middle level of a multi-tiered pulpit.

 (Please be seated)

 The Lessons

-A Reading from the Book of Jeremiah
+A Reading from the Book of Malachi

-Jeremiah 33:14-16

-Nick Roberts

-The days are surely coming, says the Lord, when I will fulfill the promise I made to the house of Israel and the house of Judah.
-In those days and at that time I will cause a righteous Branch to spring up for David; and he shall execute justice and righteousness in the land.
-In those days Judah will be saved and Jerusalem will live in safety.
-And this is the name by which it will be called: "The Lord is our righteousness."
+Malachi 3:1-4

+Becky Adams

+See, I am sending my messenger to prepare the way before me, and the Lord whom you seek will suddenly come to his temple.
+The messenger of the covenant in whom you delight-- indeed, he is coming, says the Lord of hosts.
+But who can endure the day of his coming, and who can stand when he appears?

+For he is like a refiner's fire and like fullers' soap; he will sit as a refiner and purifier of silver, and he will purify the descendants of Levi and refine them like gold and silver, until they present offerings to the Lord in righteousness.
+Then the offering of Judah and Jerusalem will be pleasing to the Lord as in the days of old and as in former years.

 Hear what the spirit is saying to God's people.

 All: Thanks be to God.

-Psalm 25: 1-9

-Ad te, Domine, levavi

 Refrain - sung by Choir and Congregation